aswinter90/SwiftyDrawer/README.md

 This mostly SwiftUI-based customizable drawer component offers functionality similar to the standard sheet modifier, but with additional fixed positions and extensive customization options.
 Ideal for displaying expandable and scrollable content over a background view, akin to the drawer behavior seen in Apple and Google map applications.

 This project is currently a work in progress, being developed sporadically.
-Future updates may include additional documentation, bug fixes and of course releases.
+Future updates may include additional documentation and bug fixes.

 ## Installation
 You can add SwiftyDrawer to an Xcode project by adding it as a package dependency.
 The required minimum platform version is iOS 15.